 • Allows unlimited calls to up to 50 countries

-• Includes 1,000 toll-free minutes shared accounts
+• Includes 1,000 toll-free minutes for shared accounts

 • Works with over 180 desk phone models